 - Caspian Coast (Gilan, Mazandaran): A humid subtropical region with lush forests, heavy rainfall, and moderate temperatures year-round.

-- Southern Coastal Regions and Islands (Hormozgan, Khuzestan, Sistan and Baluchestan): Characterized by tropical heat, high humidity, unique coastal features, and desert terrain.
+- Southern Coastal Regions and Islands (Khuzestan, Bushehr, Hormozgan, Sistan and Baluchestan): Characterized by tropical heat, high humidity, unique coastal features, and desert terrain.

 Iran is a country of extraordinary geographical diversity, and each of its regions offers a different experience depending on the season.
 Whether you dream of tracing caravan routes through sunbaked deserts, wandering through emerald forests, or exploring ancient citadels tucked into snowcapped mountains, here’s how to match your itinerary to the rhythms of the land.